hadyy17/CodeFury-Challenge-Team_Room-antics/README.md

 ## Contribution Guidelines

 We encourage contributions from the open-source community to improve and enhance the system.
-If you're interested in contributing, please review our [Contribution Guidelines](link-to-contributing.md).
+If you're interested in contributing, please contact **Team Lead**

-## License

-This project is licensed under the [MIT License](LICENSE.md).

 ## Contact Information